Trump signs plan to send Americans to Moon, Mars - News 12 Now

 During Monday’s order signing, Mr. Trump said the action will “refocus America’s space program on human exploration and discovery.”

 “Imagine the possibility waiting in those big beautiful stars if we dare to dream big.
-That’s what our country is doing again, we’re dreaming big,” the president said.
+That’s what our country is doing again, we’re dreaming big,” the president said, with Apollo 17 moonwalker Harrison Schmitt, Apollo 11 astronaut Buzz Aldrin and other key space program officials looking on.

 He added, “This is a giant step toward that inspiring future and toward reclaiming America’s proud destiny in space and space has so much to do with so many other applications including a military application.”